A General Framework for the Semantics of Type Theory: Type Theories and Their Models

 \begin{example} Let \(\cat\) be a representable map category.
 For an object \(\obj \in \cat\), the slice category \(\cat/\obj\) carries a structure of a representable map category: an arrow in \(\cat/\obj\) is representable if it is a representable arrow in \(\cat\).
 For an arrow \(\arr : \obj \to \objI\), the pullback functor \(\arr^{*} : \cat/\objI \to \cat/\obj\) is a representable map functor.
 Thus, \(\obj \mapsto \cat/\obj\) is part of a pseudo-functor \(\cat^{\op} \to \RMCat\) when \(\cat\) is small. \end{example}

-\begin{definition} Let \(\cat\) be a cartesian category.
-A \emph{stable class of exponentiable arrows in \(\cat\)} is a class of exponentiable arrows in \(\cat\) that contains all the identity arrows and is closed under composition and stable under pullbacks.
-Note that a representable map category is just a cartesian category equipped with a stable class of exponentiable arrows. \end{definition}

-\begin{example} It is known that exponentiable arrows in a cartesian category \(\cat\) are stable under pullbacks \parencite{weber2015polynomials}.
+\begin{example} It is known that exponentiable arrows in a cartesian category \(\cat\) are stable under pullbacks \parencite[Corollary 1.4]{niefield1982cartesianness}.
 By definition all the identity arrows are exponentiable and exponentiable arrows are closed under composition.
 Hence, for any class \(E\) of exponentiable arrows in \(\cat\), we can take the smallest stable class of exponentiable arrows containing \(E\), that is, the class of composites of pullbacks of arrows from \(E\). \end{example}

-We introduce some notations and terminologies for future use.
+We introduce some notations and terminology for future use.

 \begin{definition} Let \(\cat\) be a representable map category.
 We denote by \((\cat^{\to})_{\rep}\) the full subcategory of \(\cat^{\to}\) consisting of the representable arrows.
 For an object \(\obj \in \cat\), we denote by \((\cat/\obj)_{\rep}\) the full subcategory of \(\cat/\obj\) consisting of the representable arrows \(\objI \to \obj\). \end{definition}